ott-jax/ott/docs/index.rst

   problems.
 - :mod:`ott.solvers` solve a problem instantiated with :mod:`ott.problems` using
   one of the implemented techniques.
-- :mod:`ott.initializers` are used to speed up the resolution of OT solvers.
+- :mod:`ott.initializers` implement simple strategies to initialize solvers.
+  When the problems are solved with a convex solver, such as a :class:`~ott.problems.linear.linear_problem.LinearProblem` solved with a :class:`~ott.solvers.linear.sinkhorn.Sinkhorn` solver, the resolution of OT solvers, then this initialization is mostly useful to speed up convergences.
+  When the problem is *not* convex, which is the case for most other uses of this toolbox, the initialization can play a decisive role to reach a useful solution.
 - :mod:`ott.tools` provides an interface to exploit OT solutions, as produced by solvers from the :mod:`ott.solvers` module.
 Such tasks include computing approximations to Wasserstein distances :cite:`genevay:18,sejourne:19`, approximating OT between GMMs, or computing differentiable sort and quantile operations :cite:`cuturi:19`.
-- :mod:`ott.math` holds low-level mathematical primitives.
+- :mod:`ott.math` holds low-level miscellaneous mathematical primitives, such as an implementation of the matrix square-root.
 - :mod:`ott.utils` provides miscellaneous helper functions.

 .. toctree::